Search This Blog

 10 December – Chennai

-11 December Chennai – Mamallapuram – 65 km
+11 December - Chennai – Mamallapuram – 65 km

-Sometimes only a movie would reflect the chaos and bizarreness of my situation.
-I left Chennai amidst the morning traffic and together with what felt like Chennai’s entire 10.4 million population, tuk-tuks, bicycle rickshaws and the ever-present holy cows.
-Astonishingly, these cows wander randomly across busy highways, making it alive to the opposite side.
-I, on the other hand, may not be that lucky.
-That said, drivers appeared aware of slow-moving traffic, and I was, by far, not the only bicycle on the road.
-I made my way along the coast past slum-like areas, fishing boats and ladies selling whatever was caught at night.
-Men in Longyis peddled their wares on Hero bicycles, and roadside carts sold coconuts and sugarcane juice.
+Sometimes, I think only a video could truly capture the chaos and absurdity of my situation.
+Leaving Chennai was one of those days as I left Chennai amidst the morning traffic, alongside what felt like the city’s entire population of 10.4 million, including tuk-tuks, bicycle rickshaws, and the ever-present holy cows.
+Astonishingly, these cows wander randomly across busy highways, somehow making it to the other side.
+I, on the other hand, may not have been so lucky.
+Fortunately, drivers seemed aware of the slow-moving traffic, and I was by no means the only bicycle on the road.

-12-13 December – Mamallapuram – Puducherry – 101 km
+12-13 December – Mamallapuram – Puducherry (Pondicherry) – 101 km

 14 December – Pondicherry – Chidambaram - 80 km